xetra11/renderay/README.md

 int main(void){
   Canvas* canvas = new_Canvas(ARRAY_HEIGHT, ARRAY_WIDTH); // create a canvas to render to
-  shapes_rectangle(canvas, 0, 0, 5, 5); // render a shape to the canvas (see Submodules/Shapes for the API)
+  shapes_renderRectangle(canvas, 0, 0, 5, 5); // render a shape to the canvas (see Submodules/Shapes for the API)
   print(canvas); // print the canvas (not a build in function!)

   return 0;